‘Sesame Street’ To Be Canceled? President Trump’s Budget Cuts Threaten CPB Funds

 “The elimination of federal funding to CPB would initially devastate and ultimately destroy public media’s role in early childhood education, public safety, connecting citizens to our history, and promoting civil discussions – all for Americans in both rural and urban communities.”

-Harrison says in her statement released on CPB’s website that the investment each American makes into the CPB is about $1.35 per year with “huge dividends” in the form of “expanding opportunity, beginning with proven children’s educational content to providing essential news and information as well as ensuring public safety and homeland security through emergency alerts, this vital investment strengthens our communities.”
+Harrison says in her statement released on CPB’s website that the investment America makes into the CPB is about $1.35 per year with “huge dividends” in the form of “expanding opportunity, beginning with proven children’s educational content to providing essential news and information as well as ensuring public safety and homeland security through emergency alerts, this vital investment strengthens our communities.”

 Save Sesame Street!
 Public broadcasting funder says Trump plan to ax federal cash would ‘devastate’ kids programs https://t.co/DCXTPLD7rR